weilandia/coding-for-managers/review-1/exercises.md

 Exercise 2:

 **Our application won't send users to our home page yet because we haven't assigned a route to it.
 We need to change our `root` route.
 Adjust it to point to your new controller's index action instead of `posts#index`.
-Let's test it out - try going to your site's base URL.
+Let's test it out - try going to your site's base URL while LOGGED OUT.
 Hmmm...
 It doesn't work - we don't see HELLO WORLD.
 Why not?**

 Exercise 3: